Deer Hunt for Hunters with Disabilities

 - Placement and preparation of deer stands in the Petenwell Wildlife Area.

-- Hunters transported back and forth from deer hunt base camp to the deer stands.
+- Transportation for hunters between deer hunt base camp and deer stands.

-- Assigned hunting partners, if hunters don't bring own companion.
+- Assigned hunting partners, if hunters don't bring their own companion.

 - Field dressing, dragging, tracking, etc. of harvested deer.